frederikbckl/OQRL/README.md

 - [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments): Color Coding for Comments.
 Automatically highlights comments with TODO in it.
 - [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): Lets you view for every line when the code was committed and who wrote it.
 - [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack): Lets you easily connect to another machine remotely using SSH.
 Also a easy way to view and download files you created on the remote machine.
+- [Ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff): Extremely fast Python linter and code formatter.
+Can be used to replace Flake8 (plus dozens of plugins), Black, isort, pyupgrade, and more.

 #### 💾 Working with git: